HoangHaiPham/machine-learning-zoomcamp/02-regression/08-baseline-model.md

 `Quote from Note of Peter Ernicke`

-- we can do is fill them with zeros.
+- We can do is fill them with zeros.
 But notice filling it with 0 makes the model ignore this feature.
 But 0 is not always the best way to deal with missing values, because that means there is an observation of a car with 0 cylinders or 0 horse powers.
 And a car without cylinders or 0 horse powers does not make much sense at this point.
 For the current example this procedure is sufficient for us.

+- You see from this plot that the model is not ideal but it’s better to have an objective way of saying that the model is good or not good.
+When we start improving the model, we also want to ensure that we really improving it.
+The next article is about an objective way to evaluate the performance of a regression model.

 The entire code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb).